jainSamkit/Advanced-Lane-Lines/README.md

 ### 3. Perspective transform

-The perspective transformation is computed using the functions `find_perspective_points` and `get_perspective_transform` in lines 52-147 of `project04.py`. `find_perspective_points` uses the method from [project1][Project 1] to detect lane lines.
+The perspective transformation is computed using the functions `perpective_transform` of `lane_lines.py`. `find_perspective_points` uses the method from [project1][Project 1] to detect lane lines.
 Since the lanes are approximated as lines, it can be used to extract four points that are actually on the road which can then be used as the "source" points for a perspective transform.

 Here is a brief description of how ths works: